knative/docs/docs/serving/config-ha.md

 When using a leader election HA pattern, instances of controllers are already scheduled and running inside the cluster before they are required.
 These controller instances compete to use a shared resource, known as the leader election lock.
 The instance of the controller that has access to the leader election lock resource at any given time is referred to as the leader.

-HA functionality is enabled by default for all Knative Serving components except `autoscaler`.
+HA functionality is enabled by default for all Knative Serving components except for the `autoscaler` component.

 ## Disabling leader election